Tree: Superlative trees

-Trees have a theoretical maximum height of about 120 to 138 meters (393.7 to 426.5 ft).
-The primary reason for this is their limited ability to siphon water up the trunk, meaning if a tree is too tall, it will die due to desiccation.
+Trees have a theoretical maximum height of about 120 to 138 metres (393.7 to 426.5 ft).
+The primary reason for this is their limited ability to siphon water up the trunk, meaning if a tree is too tall, it will desiccate and die.
 The tallest known tree on earth is believed to be a coast redwood (Sequoia sempervirens) at Redwood National Park, California.
 It has been named Hyperion and is 115.85 m tall.
 In 2006, it was reported to be 379.1 ft tall.
 The tallest known broad-leaved tree is a mountain ash (Eucalyptus regnans) growing in Tasmania with a height of 99.8 m.

 The largest tree by volume is believed to be a giant sequoia (Sequoiadendron giganteum) known as the General Sherman Tree in the Sequoia National Park in Tulare County, California.
 Only the trunk is used in the calculation and the volume is estimated to be 1487 m3.

 The oldest living tree with a verified age is also in California.
 It is a Great Basin bristlecone pine (Pinus longaeva) growing in the White Mountains.
 It has been dated by drilling a core sample and counting the annual rings.
 It is estimated to currently be years old.
 (Note: That bristlecone pine is unnamed, its location secret.
 The previous record holder was named Methuselah, with an age of 4,789 years measured in 1957.)

 A little farther south, at Santa Maria del Tule, Oaxaca, Mexico, is the tree with the broadest trunk.
 It is a Montezuma cypress (Taxodium mucronatum) known as Árbol del Tule and its diameter at breast height is 11.62 m giving it a girth of 36.2 m.
 The tree's trunk is far from round and the exact dimensions may be misleading as the circumference includes much empty space between the large buttress roots.